hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `offer_type` - (Required) Specifies the Offer Type to use for this CosmosDB Account - currently this can only be set to `Standard`.

+* `kind` - (Optional) Specifies the Kind of CosmosDB to create - possible values are `GlobalDocumentDB` and `MongoDB`.
+Defaults to `GlobalDocumentDB`.
+Changing this forces a new resource to be created.

 * `consistency_policy` - (Required) Specifies a `consistency_policy` resource, used to define the consistency policy for this CosmosDB account.

 * `failover_policy` - (Required) Specifies a `failover_policy` resource, used to define where data should be replicated.